Erfaniaa/erfaniaa/README.md

 Hi.
 My name is Erfan Alimohammadi.
-I'm a data scientist and a software engineer and these are some highlights from my CV:
+I'm a data scientist and a software engineer, and these are some highlights from my CV:

 - [56th Rank of ACM-ICPC World Finals](https://icpc.global/ICPCID/0X1FK464JA9X) (Rapid City 2017, sponsored by IBM)
 - [KTH Royal Institute of Technology](https://www.kth.se/en) Research Intern (under supervision of [Prof. Martin Monperrus](https://github.com/monperrus))
+- Current Finance Data Lead at an undisclosed company
 - 2 years of work experience as a Software Engineer [@Cafebazaar](https://github.com/Cafebazaar)
 - 2 years of work experience as a Data Scientist [@BaladMaps](https://github.com/BaladMaps)
 - Lots of teaching and mentoring experience (as a teaching assistant, coach, and instructor)
 - Former Bachelor's student in Computer Engineering at [Shahid Beheshti University](http://en.sbu.ac.ir/)

-You can contact me through email: erfan.aa@gmail.com
+You can contact me through email: erfan[dot]aa[at]gmail[dot]com

 ## Some of My Notable Repositories